What are we looking for?

-Six commended articles will be published in a special edition of ECOS in Autumn 2019, which is read by a wide range of academics, conservationists, campaigners, practitioners and more!
+The winning articles will be published in our special student edition of ECOS in Autumn 2020 and be read by a wide range of academics, conservationists, campaigners and practitioners.

 There are two categories for entrants: undergraduate and postgraduate.